cloudstateio/cloudstate/README.md

 ### Kubernetes Operator

-Deployment of CloudState entities is designed to work either in a stand alone fashion, or integrating with Knative.
+Deployment of Cloudstate entities is designed to work either in a stand alone fashion, or integrating with Knative.
 The design allows for integrations with other serverless technologies to be implemented in future.

-An operator is provided that transforms either the CloudState entity CRD, or the Knative Revision, into a kubernetes Deployment, which is configured with the Akka sidecar container injected, and the necessary RBAC permissions are created to allow cluster discovery, bootstrapping and formation, along with autoscaling.
+An operator is provided that transforms either the Cloudstate entity CRD, or the Knative Revision, into a kubernetes Deployment, which is configured with the Akka sidecar container injected, and the necessary RBAC permissions are created to allow cluster discovery, bootstrapping and formation, along with autoscaling.

 Integration with Knative currently requires a fork of Knative that makes deployers pluggable.
 The changes necessary can be found in [this pull request](https://github.com/knative/serving/pull/4152).